How to create a Onset server

 Note that this file contains the list of packages and plugins that will be loaded when the server starts.

-If you need help with the file settings, check out the tutorial here.
+If you need help with the file settings, check out the tutorial: How to configure an Onset server.

 The contents of the file must be in JSON format.